source-data/sd-graph/README.md

 Save the results as csv to a `export.csv` file.
 Go to http://www.uniprot.org/uploadlists/ and generate a `UniProtKB AC/ID` to `GeneID (Entrez Gene)` mapping `protein2gene.tab` file.

-Update `SD-protein2gene.cql` with the absolute path of the `protein2gene.tab` file and build the protein-to-gene mapping with
+Move the `protein2gene.tab` into the `neo4j/import/` directory (this is set in `neo4j.conf` as the default directory for importing files) and build the protein-to-gene mapping with

     neo4j-shell -file SD-protein2gene.cql

 Et voilà!

-The database is now ready and the examples provided in SD-scripts can then be run directly in the neo4j client.
+The database is now ready and the examples provided in SD-scripts can then be run directly in the neo4j browser client.